-Who pays water rates, tenant or landlord?
+Who pays water rates: the tenant or the landlord?

 It is interesting to note that many landlords require their tenants to pay for water use in their residential leased premises in addition to their weekly rental.
 This notice is usually delivered to the tenant shortly after its issue every quarter for payment within a specified period, however, many landlords and their managing agents are not aware of these changes that came into force in January 2010 under s.39(1)(b) of the Residential Tenancies Act 2010 (as amended).